Infineon/btsdk-include/README.md

 ### Overview

-This repo contains common header files needed by BTSDK2.0 and higher.
+This repo contains common header files needed by BTSDK 2.0 and higher.